Lung Cancer Screening (formerly Targeted Lung Health Checks)

 What happens during the check?

-During the initial Lung Health Check, you will be asked some questions about your breathing, overall lung health, lifestyle and family and medical history.
+The initial assessment normally takes place over the phone and/or a meeting with a health professional.
+During the initial Lung Health Check, you will be asked some questions about your smoking history, your overall lung health, lifestyle and family and medical history.
 An assessment will be made at this appointment of your risk of Lung Cancer based on your answers.

 There are three possible results from your lung health check:

-Offered a scan of your lungs – It you are assessed to be at higher risk of lung cancer now or in the future you will be offered a scan of your lungs (a Low Dose CT scan).
+Offered a scan of your lungs – If you are assessed to be at higher risk of lung cancer now or in the future you will be offered a scan of your lungs (a Low Dose CT scan).
 The specialist nurse will help you to choose whether the test is right for you.
 We will write to your GP so they know about the appointment.

 Lung scan